platformsh/platformsh-docs/docs/src/domains/steps/subdomains.md

 is known as the top-level domain (TLD).
 Most Internet applications (such as web browsers) handle TLDs specially, such as by restricting certain actions.

-For example, a web page at `foo.bar.baz.example.com` can usually set a cookie that's linked to:
+For example, a web page at `foo.bar.baz.example.com` can usually set a cookie that's linked to one of the following domains:

 * `foo.bar.baz.example.com`
 * `bar.baz.example.com`